Table of Contents

 The most common degree held by transportation planners is Business Management And Administration.
-5% of transportation planners had a degree in business management and administration before becoming transportation planners.
+6% of transportation planners had a degree in business management and administration before becoming transportation planners.
 That is over 1 times the average across all careers.
-Geography graduates are the second most common among transportation planners, representing 5% of transportation planners in the Sokanu user base, which is 9.5 times the average.
+Civil Engineering graduates are the second most common among transportation planners, representing 4% of transportation planners in the Sokanu user base, which is 10.1 times the average.

 Transportation Planner Education History

 This table shows which degrees people earn before becoming a Transportation Planner, compared to how often those degrees are obtained by people who earn at least one post secondary degree.

 |High school diploma||0%|

 Take the Sokanu Career Test